 - (Optional) 1 Culet Facet

 This precise arrangement is the result of centuries of mathematical and optical research.
-Each facet is carefully angled to ensure that light entering the diamond is reflected internally and emerges through the crown, creating exceptional brilliance and fire.
+Each facet is carefully angled to check that light entering the diamond is reflected internally and emerges through the crown, creating exceptional brilliance and fire.

 Other Diamond Cuts and Their Facets